 Fort Stewart is a very small town located in the state of Georgia.
 With a population of 4,996 people and five constituent neighborhoods, Fort Stewart is the 147th largest community in Georgia.
-Fort Stewart has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in Fort Stewart, where the median household income is $32,165.00.
+Much of the housing stock in Fort Stewart was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Fort Stewart economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+This seems to be the case in Fort Stewart, where the median household income is $35,550.00.

 Fort Stewart is an extremely ethnically-diverse town.
 The people who call Fort Stewart home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Stewart residents report their race to be White, followed by Black or African-American.
 Fort Stewart also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.44% of the town’s residents.
-Important ancestries of people in Fort Stewart include Irish, Italian, English, and Greek.
+People of Hispanic or Latino origin account for 14.35% of the town’s residents.
+Important ancestries of people in Fort Stewart include German, Italian, English, and French .

 The most common language spoken in Fort Stewart is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Spanish and French Creole.